ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-getting-started/guide.en-gb.md

 10. **Resources used**

 ### Data Centers
-In this section, you will find all of your virtual datacentres (vDC) ordered in different datacentre locations, a brief overview of your resource usage, and the number of vApps/VMs currently running.</summary>
+In this section, you will find all of your virtual data centres (vDC) ordered in different data centre locations, a brief overview of your resource usage, and the number of vApps/VMs currently running.

-Compute :
+Compute:

 - `vApps`{.action}
 - `Virtual Machines`{.action}
 - `Affinity Rules`{.action}

-Networking :
+Networking:

 - `Networks`{.action}
 - `Edges`{.action}

-Storage :
+Storage:

-- `Named disks`{.action}
+- `Named Dlisks`{.action}
 - `Storage Policies`{.action}

-Settings :
+Settings:

 - `General`{.action}
 - `Metadata`{.action}
 - `Sharing`{.action}